mtov/engsoftmoderna/en/chapter2.md

 ```

 \index{Code Review}
-More recently, several companies have also adopted the practice of
+More recently, several companies are adopting the practice of
 **code review**.
-The idea is that all code produced by a developer must
+The idea is that the code produced by a developer must
 be reviewed and inspected by another developer, but in an asynchronous
 manner.
-Thus, in these cases, the reviewer will not be physically next
+Thus, in these cases, the reviewer is not physically next
 to the leader.

 \index{Collective Code Ownership}